Prasannakumar414/Tic-tac-toe/README.md

 ## Tic tac toe Game

-- This is a game build using react native.
+- This is a Android application build using react native.